Your membership has expired

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 Cool- and warm-mist humidifiers can be a huge help in making your home feel more comfortable.
-And while some humidifiers might cost more than a hundred dollars, there are also models that sit at the perfect intersection of performance and budget-friendliness.
+And while some humidifiers may cost more than $100, there are also models that sit at the perfect intersection of performance and budget-friendliness.

 From our lab tests, we found several humidifiers that are quiet, easy to use, energy-efficient, and effective at humidifying a room—and all fall below the price of $50.
 One thing to keep in mind is that finding the ideal humidifier for you and your space depends on the size of the room it will live in.
 Our picks below can accommodate areas as large as 500 square feet and as small as 25 square feet.
 We’ve even included personal-sized options that can be great for travel or an office desktop.

-So take a look below at the top-rated humidifiers from Consumer Reports’ tests that you can snag for $50 or less, listed in alphabetical order.
-For more great options, see our complete list of CR-Recommended humidifiers, or our curated selection of the best humidifiers of the year.
+Take a look below at the top-rated humidifiers from Consumer Reports’ tests, available for $50 or less, listed in alphabetical order.
+(Keep in mind that prices fluctuate and may vary among retailers.)
+For more great options, see our complete list of CR Recommended humidifiers, or our curated selection of the four best humidifiers of the year.
+We’re currently testing 20 additional humidifiers and will update this article once we have new recommendations.

 For Small Spaces (Up to 299 Square Feet)

 The competitively priced, ultrasonic Aqua Oasis AO-101 handles humidifying small rooms with ease.
-It passes almost every performance test with flying colors: moisture output, convenience, noise, and energy efficiency.
+It passes almost every performance test with flying colors, including moisture output, convenience, noise, and energy efficiency.
+Its measured output of moisture is one of the highest among this size of humidifiers we test.
 This humidifier has an empty-tank indicator and automatic shutoff, both pluses.
 You can adjust the knob dial to get your preferred mist level.

 If you’re looking for a humidifier with a more unusual design, consider the cat-shaped CVS Health Ultrasonic Cool Mist Humidifier.
-It earns top marks in overall performance and impresses in our moisture output, noise, and energy efficiency tests.
-It’s intended to humidify areas up to 200 square feet and even comes with a glow-in-the-dark element.
+It earns top marks in overall performance and impresses in our tests for moisture output, noise, and energy efficiency.
+It’s designed to humidify areas of up to 200 square feet and even features a glow-in-the-dark element.
 This model is available only at CVS and cvs.com.

-This mini Honeywell humidifier earns an excellent rating in overall performance and is intended to humidify areas up to 162.5 square feet.
+This mini Honeywell humidifier earns an excellent rating for overall performance and is designed to humidify areas of up to 162.5 square feet.
 It boasts a 76-inch power cord and a tray for use with essential oils.
 This model impressed us in our noise, efficiency, and convenience tests and is relatively compact to boot.

 The ultrasonic Vicks VUL525 Humidifier offers great value.
-This model, which is designed to humidify up to 250 feet, excels in every test we throw at it: overall moisture output, convenience, noise, energy efficiency, and output using hard water.
-(It has no humidistat, though, so we didn’t test that feature’s efficacy.)
+This model, which is designed to humidify up to 250 feet, excels in every test we throw at it, including overall moisture output, convenience, noise, energy efficiency, and output using hard water.
+(It has no humidistat, though, so we didn’t test the efficacy of that feature.)
 It’s spartan, with no programmable options, empty-tank alert, automatic shutoff, or night-light or glow-in-the-dark feature.
-But it has a long 76-inch cord, a plus.
+But it has a long 76-inch cord, which is a plus.

 For Midsized Spaces (Up to 499 Square Feet)

 The Air Innovations humidifier impresses in our tests, with top marks in moisture output, low noise level, and energy efficiency.
 It earns an excellent rating in overall performance and comes with an automatic shutoff feature and an empty-tank indicator.
-The tank and base are made of antimicrobial plastic that the manufacturer claims will help prevent bacteria, mold, and mildew growth, though we haven’t tested this claim.
+The tank and base are made of antimicrobial plastic that the manufacturer claims will help prevent bacteria, mold, and mildew, though we haven’t tested that claim.
 It can be used to humidify areas up to 400 square feet.

 The CVS Health # 268550 Humidifier, which is designed to humidify rooms up to 400 square feet, earned a respectable score in our moisture output test.
 The teardrop-shaped model ticks all the boxes for being quiet, easy to use, and energy-efficient.
-It has an aroma tray where you can put essential oils and comes with features such as automatic shut-off, an empty-tank indicator, and night-light settings.
+It features an aroma tray where you can place essential oils and comes with additional features such as automatic shutoff, an empty-tank indicator, and night-light settings.
 This model is available only at CVS and cvs.com.

 The Lasko UH200 is intended for spaces up to 320 square feet and nets excellent ratings in each of our performance tests.
-It only misses out on humidistat accuracy because it doesn’t have one.
-It has an indicator (and auto-shutoff) for when the tank runs dry, a night-light, and the option to diffuse aromas through the room.
+It misses out only on humidistat accuracy because it doesn’t have one.
+It features an indicator (and auto-shutoff) for when the tank runs dry, a night-light, and the option to diffuse aromas throughout the room.

 For Large Spaces (Up to 999 Square Feet)

 The Black+Decker BUH005 is designed to humidify areas up to 550 square feet.
-It earned a solid rating in our moisture output test and performed even better in our noise level and energy efficiency evaluations.
-However, the model scored only middling for how easy it is to maintain and use.
+It earns a solid rating in our moisture output test and performs even better in our noise level and energy-efficiency evaluations.
+However, the model scores only middling for how easy it is to maintain and use.
 You can adjust the mist speed using its touch panel, and there’s a filter included that the manufacturer claims can soften water and reduce the calcium buildup inside your humidifier.

 While the other models we’ve recommended above have been cool-mist only, the Lasko UH300 comes with both cool-mist and warm-mist options.
 Its moisture output is higher in warm-mist mode, but our testers have noted that it also uses more energy.
 The humidifier comes with a humidistat, which measures the relative humidity in a space, though its accuracy is subpar.
 One of the pluses is that it has a top-fill design, which makes refilling the humidifier easier.